serverless/blog/posts/2017-09-11-serverless-api-gateway-domain.md

 # How to add a custom domain to API Gateway with Serverless

 With Serverless, it's easier than ever to deploy production-ready API endpoints.
 However, using AWS API Gateway results in odd hostnames for your endpoints.
-Further, these hostnames can change if you remove and redeploy your service, which can cause problems for existing clients.
+Further, these hostnames will change if you remove and redeploy your service, which can cause problems for existing clients.

 In this guide, I'll show you how to map a custom domain name to your endpoints.